nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * The order of the optional fields do not matter. e.g `n/Hans s/River Valley` will match `s/River Valley n/Hans`
 * Only full words will be matched. e.g `han` will not match `hans`.
-* For the name, students with a name that matches any whole keyword specified for the name will be considered to match for the name.
+* For the name, students with a name that matches any whole keyword specified will be matched.
-* For the school, students with a school that contains all keyword specified for the school will be considered to match for the school.
+* For the school, students with a school that contains all keywords specified will be matched.
+* For the year, only students with the same year will be matched.
+(See below for more notes)
 * Only students matching all criteria specified will be returned (i.e `AND` search).

 Examples:
 * `find n/Alex david` matches `Alex David`, `alex david` and `Alex david`.
 * `find n/Alex david` does not match `Alexis Davinder`.
-* `find s/yishun sec` matches `Yishun Secondary School` and `Yishun Town Secondary School`.
+* `find s/yishun sec` matches `Yishun Secondary School`, `Yishun Town Secondary School` and `Yishun Sec`.
-* `find s/yishun secondary` does not match `Yishun Sec`
+* `find s/yishun secondary` matches `Yishun Secondary School` and `Yishun Town Secondary School` but not `Yishun Sec`.
 * `find n/alex s/yishun y/sec 3` searches for all students who match all of `n/alex`, `s/yishun` and `y/sec 3`.

 #### 3.2.4 Listing all students: `list`

-You can view the list of all students in **Reeve** in order sorted by the name of the student..
+You can view the list of all students in **Reeve** sorted by name.

 Format: `list`